RedisLabs/redislabs-docs/content/rs/administering/access-control/user-roles.md

     In Redis:
     - These ACL subcommands are blocked: LOAD, SAVE, SETUSER, DELUSER, GENPASS, LOG
     - These ACL subcommands are allowed: LIST, USER, GETUSER, CAT, WHOAMI, HELP
+- The MULTI, EXEC, DISCARD commands will always be allowed, but commands within the MULTI will be enforced with ACLs.
 - External users cannot authenticate with databases.
 - When you run multi-key commands on multi-slot keys, the return value is `failure` but the command runs on the keys that are allowed.